clingen-data-model/sepio-models/linkml_for_newbies.md

 LinkML is pretty cool, but can be overwhelming to users that are not familiar with the language (or, at least it was overwhelming to me 😵).

-While a YAML doesn't have a traditional header, there are a number of attributes found throughout the LinkML and BioLink Model documentation that need to be specified before you can get to the fun part of modeling the schema.
+There are a number of attributes found throughout the LinkML and BioLink Model documentation that should be described before you can get to the fun part of modeling the schema.

-This section is an attempt to describe and link the salient elements of a LinkML schema in plain english.
+This section is an attempt to summarize the salient elements of a LinkML schema in simple terms.
 When referencing the LinkML documentation, you will note that LinkML is often referred to as BioLinkML, or _blml_.
 For the reasons indicated [above](#the-biolinkml-package), these terms are to be treated as synonymous with LinkML.